-Gr oup Parent ( Com pany
+Group Parer nt Compa iny

-2019 2018 2019 2018
+2020 2020 2019 2020 2 2019

-Level 3 Land Buildings and improvements P 783.7 95.2 P 751.2 52.1 P 548.2 95.2 P 525.1 52.1
+Level 3 Land Buildings and improvements P - P 783.7 95.2 P - P 548.2 95.2

-P 878.9 P 803.3 P 643.4 P 577.2
+P P 878.9 P - P 643.4

-The fair value of the investment properties of the Group and Parent Company as of December 31, 2019 and 2018, under Level 3 measurement, was determined on the basis of a valuation carried out on the respective dates by either an independent or internal appraiser having appropriate qualifications and recent experience in the valuation of properties in the relevant locations.
+The fair value of the investment properties of the Group and the Parent Company as of December 31, 2019 (nil in 2020), under Level 3 measurement, was determined on the basis of a valuation carried out on the respective dates by either an independent or internal appraiser having appropriate qualifications and recent experience in the valuation of properties in the relevant locations.
 To some extent, the valuation process was conducted by the appraisers in discussion with the management of the Group and the Parent Company with respect to determination of the inputs such as size, age, and condition of the land and buildings and the comparable prices in the corresponding property location.
 Internal appraisals were made for all properties with book value of P5.0 or less, while external appraisals were made for all properties with book value exceeding P5.0.